May 21, 2025

 In the Yogasūtra, one of the nine antarāya or obstacles is ālasya, usually translated as lethargy.
 I am guessing that was actually the word used in the Buddhist text too because it is pretty common in spiritual texts of that era in India.
 To me, lethargy is not the same as laziness.
 It has a different quality to it.
 It is embodied, physical, in a way that isn’t so evident in laziness.
 And, laziness has a moral judgement lingering around it.
 A lazy person is lacking in some aspect of good character.
 Lethargy, on the other hand, is a physical state of being that comes and goes.

 In the Bible, one of the deadly sins is sometimes called laziness (or sloth).
 A closer look there reveals a similar warning to what Patanjali offers in the Yogasūtra about ālasya - both texts are pointing to a state of spiritual apathy marked by a slowness and heaviness in the body and resulting in a disinterest in our practice(s).
-Suffering is soon to follow!
+They are warning us that suffering is soon to follow!

 For me, this feels all of a piece with my questions around discipline and dignity being related to acceptance.
 Discipline, especially, has come to have a moral judgement implied in it - in this case, that it is good and productive.
 Not lazy.